jrfinkbeiner/graphcore_snn/custom_lif_single_layer/notes.md

 -> InOut<> type
 * `+=` not save to use in vertex code? even if same address is not written to multiple times? -> How to handle inplace add in vertex code ?
 Use it as both input and output?
 Possible to do multiple in place add on the same element in single vertex call?
 -> InOut<> type

+## Profiling

+### General

+* how to prevent cody-copy for man loop? or alternitavely: how to implement my own loop/repeat function?
+* why does choosing different tiles impact CopyCopy ? (changing tiles from {0, 1} to {32, 64} for `genBatchedLIFOutSpikes` in case of batchsize=2)
+* how to reduce communication time?
+Is bandwidth or latency the issue?
+Could it actually be faster to just send the dense tensors to every tile?

+### Forward

+### Backward

+* why does `popops::mulInPlace` take so many cycles? elements should already be on the correct tiles.